10 Reasons Why For Sale By Owners in Real Estate Aren’t Successful

 It’s fairly common that FSBOs price their home too high, which can significantly hinder the chances the home sells.
 If you decide to attempt the sale of your home without a Realtor, you should consider having an appraisal completed on your home.
 An appraisal can help verify that the price you’re thinking of listing your home for sale at, is in line with what an appraiser indicates your home is worth.

-FSBOs Don’t Know How To Ensure The Deal Actually Closes
+Reason #10 FSBOs Fail: They Don’t Know How To Ensure The Deal Actually Closes

 Once a purchase offer is accepted on a piece of real estate, there are many things that still need to be completed prior to the closing.
 Another common reason why FSBOs fail is because the homeowner doesn’t know what to do after accepting the offer and the ball is dropped somewhere along the line.